Britt Baker: Professional wrestling style and persona

 Baker's legitimate profession as a dentist is often referenced as part of her character in AEW, so much so that Pro Wrestling Torch observed that "it became a parody".
-The character was originally described as "happy", but following her heel turn, it has been described as "too proud" and "delusional".
-The character also began referring to herself as a "role model".
-Using the name Dr. Britt Baker, D.M.D. in AEW, Baker says she intentionally incorporated "Dr." and "D.M.D." despite the tautology of employing both to enhance "her character's obnoxiousness".
-She uses a fusion of a scissored armbar and the mandible claw, which attacks an opponent's mouth, as a finisher, named Lockjaw.
-She associates with Tony Schiavone, whom she calls one of her best friends, and fellow professional wrestler Rebel, who accompanies her during her matches.
-Baker named Bayley and Sasha Banks among her inspirations in wrestling.
+The character was originally described as "happy", but following her heel turn, has been described as "too proud" and "delusional", referring to herself as a "role model".
+Using the name "Dr. Britt Baker, D.M.D." in AEW, Baker says she intentionally incorporated "Dr." and "D.M.D." despite the tautology of employing both to enhance "her character's obnoxiousness".
+Her finisher is a scissored armbar mandible claw called Lockjaw.
+She associates with commentator Tony Schiavone, whom she calls one of her best friends, and fellow wrestler Rebel, who accompanies her in matches.
+She named Bayley and Mercedes Moné as among her inspirations in wrestling.

-Dental career

-Baker is a member of the American Dental Association.
-In addition to working as a professional wrestler, she is employed as a dentist at a private practice in Winter Park, Florida.
-She said in 2018 that dentistry was her "forever dream job", adding that she intended to continue practicing alongside her wrestling career and afterwards.
-She stated that she has an agreement with her employing office for it to remain closed on Wednesdays to allow her to travel for Dynamite.
+Other media

+Baker appears as a main cast member for AEW All Access.
+She made her video game debut as a playable character in AEW Fight Forever.

+Baker, alongside Adam Cole, appeared on the May 8, 2022 episode "Working to Death" of the American reality series Bar Rescue.
+She also had a guest role in the sixth season of Cobra Kai.

 Personal life

-Baker is in a relationship with fellow AEW professional wrestler Adam Cole.
+Baker was in a relationship with fellow AEW wrestler Adam Cole from 2017 to 2024.
+In October 2024, Cole confirmed in an interview with Sports Illustrated that he and Baker were no longer together, but remain friends.

+In addition to wrestling, Baker is a member of the American Dental Association and is employed as a dentist at a private practice in Winter Park, Florida, with whom she has an agreement for it to remain closed on Wednesdays to allow her to travel for AEW Dynamite.
+She said in 2018 that dentistry was her "forever dream job" and that she intended to continue practicing it during and after her wrestling career.